Carlos Correa Player Props: Twins vs. Tigers

 Carlos Correa At The Plate

-- Correa leads Minnesota with a slugging percentage of .424, fueled by 26 extra-base hits.
+- Correa leads Minnesota in slugging percentage (.417) thanks to 26 extra-base hits.

-- Correa is batting .286 with two homers during his last outings and is riding a seven-game hitting streak.

-- In 65.5% of his 58 games this season, Correa has picked up at least one hit.
-He's also had 10 multi-hit games.
+- Correa has picked up a hit in 64.4% of his 59 games this season, with multiple hits in 16.9% of them.

-- In 32.8% of his games this year, Correa has had at least one RBI.
-He's picked up more than one in 17.2% and driven in three or more of his team's runs in four contests.
+- Correa has an RBI in 19 of 59 games this season, with multiple RBI in 10 of them.
+He has also driven in three or more of his team's runs in four contests.

-- He has scored in 18 games this season (31.0%), including multiple runs in three games.
+- In 30.5% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (5.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.